SmartDeveloperHub/sdh-vocabulary/README.md

 # Smart Developer Hub Vocabulary
-Vocabulary for the Smart Developer Hub project
+Vocabulary for the Smart Developer Hub project.

 For more information, please visit the [Smart Developer Hub website](http://www.smartdeveloperhub.org/).